 As McKinsey & Company points out, many insurers are modernizing their technology stacks but are at an early stage of the digitalization journey.

-Top 5 insurance industry trends in customer experience
+Top 5 digital insurance customer experience trends 2022

 1. Omnichannel insurance experience becomes standard